 The research discussed here meets our standards of evidence for being methodologically strong and allowing for causal inference, unless otherwise noted.
 Each strong causal study reviewed has been assigned a letter, and a complete list of causal studies can be found at the end of this review, along with more details about our standards of evidence and review method.
 The findings from each strong causal study reviewed align with one of our eight policy goals from Table 1.
-The Evidence of Effectiveness table below displays the findings associated with SNAP administrative policies (beneficial, null,v or detrimental) for each of the strong studies (A through L) in the causal studies reference list, as well as our conclusions about the overall impact on each studied policy goal.
+Although many studies explore the relationship between SNAP receipt and sufficient household resources, parental health and emotional wellbeing, or optimal child health and development, we restrict this review to the relationship between state SNAP policy and access to needed services.
+The Evidence of Effectiveness table below displays the findings associated with SNAP administrative policies (beneficial, null,viii or detrimental) for each of the strong studies (A through M) in the causal studies reference list.
 The assessment of the overall impact for each studied policy goal weighs the timing of publication and relative strength of each study, as well as the size and direction of all measured indicators.

 Table 2: Evidence of Effectiveness for Reduced Administrative Burden for SNAP by Policy Goal